Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Data and General Approach

 \subsection{Area of Interest}

-We start first by defining the area of interest (AOI) for the study.
-We choose this based off regions where the climate is suitable for agriculture, and rainfall has significant variability (this guarantees we make predictions for the places that need it most).
+We started by defining the area of interest (AOI) for the study, shown in figure \ref{fig:aoi}.
+We chose a region where the climate is suitable for agriculture and rainfall has significant variability, ensuring that predictions are made for the places that need them most.
 The area is described by the coordinates, ($8\degree\text{N}-28\degree$N, $12\degree\text{W} -16\degree$E).